 Leading Orthopedic Care in the Quad City Area

 ORA’s new clinic, located at Northwest Boulevard and Division, was built so that ORA’s orthopedic physicians and physical therapy team can better work together to treat and supervise each patient’s unique recovery plan – all under one roof.
 The location replaces the outdated and cramped Lombard clinic.

 “We built the new clinic to better serve Quad City patients, especially those in the north and western portions of Scott County,” explains Ken Brockman, CEO.
 “Our patients deserve the best diagnostic, orthopedic treatment, and physical therapy resources available in one convenient location – this new clinic accomplishes that.”

 ORA Sports Medicine physician, Dr. Andrew Bries, is supervising Cole’s treatment to ensure the track star’s shin pain doesn’t progress to stress fractures.
-Dr. Bries says he can better supervise Cole’s training regimen because ORA’s state-of-the-art physical therapy center, which is powered by Rock Valley Physical Therapy, directly connects to the physician clinic.
+Dr. Bries says he can better supervise Cole’s training regimen because ORA’s state-of-the-art physical therapy center, directly connects to the physician clinic.

 “I can meet with both Cole and his physical therapist, Becky Burke, and we can monitor his aquatic therapy together.
 It’s the gold standard for sports medicine orthopedic care.”

 Mr. Brockman adds, “The clinic features the latest technology and treatment available and will serve over 4,000 patient visits a month.”

 Investments include a new MRI and digital radiography equipment that provides enhanced diagnostic capability, spacious casting and exam rooms, and a 10,000 square foot physical therapy space that not only features the therapy pool and gym, but also a pitching mound for rehabilitating baseball and softball players, as well as those athletes who desire to improve their performance.